code128/bloomjosh-source/index.md

 Currently I work as a UX Design Manager at [Google](https://google.com/) for [Google Cloud](https://cloud.google.com).
 I focus on building high performing, resilient design and research teams.
 My teams create, launch and land innovative new products like [Cloud Run](https://cloud.google.com/run) and [Workflows](https://cloud.google.com/workflows), as well as continually enhancing and improving our existing product portfolio to help our customers.

-I've worked across hardware, software and service design projects and find it especially rewarding when there are design opportunities bringing all of those surfaces together to build products that users love.
+I've worked across hardware, software and service design, and find it especially rewarding when there are design opportunities across all of those surfaces that can build products users love.

 ## Background